ZiiB/klipper/docs/Config_Reference.md

 #   Endstop switch detection pin.
 If specified, then one may perform
 #   "homing moves" by adding a STOP_ON_ENDSTOP parameter to
 #   MANUAL_STEPPER movement commands.
-#   if the section has an "axis" specified, then at least one endstop
+#   if an "axis" is specified, then at least one of the manual_stepper
+#   sharing it must have an endstop.
-#   is needed.
-The following attributes must then be specified by one
+#   The following attributes must then be specified by one
 #   of the axis's manual_stepper.
 #position_endstop:
 #position_min: